jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/Languages/C-sharp/Advanced Topics/Multithreading and Concurrency/Synchronization Primitives.md

 tags: #C-sharp #Programmering #AdvancedTopics #MultiThreadingAndConcurrency #SynchronizationPrimitives

-## Definition
+> [!tldr] Definition
+> When working with multithreading, it's essential to ensure that multiple [[Threads|threads]] do not access shared resources simultaneously, leading to conflicts and inconsistencies.

+Synchronization primitives help manage access to these shared resources.

 ---
-When working with multithreading, it's essential to ensure that multiple [[Threads|threads]] do not access shared resources simultaneously, leading to conflicts and inconsistencies.

-Synchronization primitives help manage access to these shared resources.
 ## Lock
----
 A lock is a mechanism to ensure that only one [[Threads|thread]] can access a resource at a time.

 In C#, the `lock` statement is a shorthand for acquiring a monitor lock.
 It ensures that only one [[Threads|thread]] can enter the critical section at a time.